linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 1 (pages 1-500).md

 chapter covers the difference between risk and uncertainty, the key elements

-- f financial risk management and the identification of financial risks, the various types of investment risk faced by investors, and the various types of funding risk faced by entities seeking to raise capital.
+of financial risk management and the identification of financial risks, the various types of investment risk faced by investors, and the various types of funding risk faced by entities seeking to raise capital.